25 Cheap DIY Laundry Room Ideas

 Tips for the Perfect Laundry Room

 This laundry room has several clever tips you can put to work in your own laundry area.
 In this space, we placed laundry baskets on open shelves to keep the baskets off the floor.
 Or make runners for the baskets to slide on by modifying the wooden tracks.
 Plus, make fun cabinet door pulls from clothespins attached to ó-in. lengths of wooden dowel.
-These 20 small laundry room ideas make the most of what little space you have in your laundry or utility room.

 Create an Ironing Center

 To keep your ironing gear handy but out from underfoot, make this simple ironing center in a couple of hours.
 All you need is a 10-ft.
 1×8, a 2-ft. piece of 1×6 for the shelves and a pair of hooks to hang your ironing board.
-Here are 10 laundry mistakes you didn’t know you were making.

 Instant Drying Rack